 What's the best golf ball right now?

-From the tee to the putting green, the TaylorMade Tour Response is our current choice for the best golf ball.
+From the tee to the putting green, the Wilson Staff Triad just edges out the TaylorMade Tour Response as our current choice for the best golf ball.
 It's packed with plenty of aerodynamic tech for covering greater distances at speed, with a soft core and lower spin to ensure optimum shot accuracy, and the real beauty of it is that it is aimed at average golfers and not just the cream of the crop.
-Read on for an in-depth look at this, and the rest of our top picks.

 Do layers and dimples make a difference?